Two Compounds A And B Have The Formula

 • Methyl propyl ether: CH₃OCH₂CH₂CH₃

 These structural isomers differ significantly in their physical and chemical properties.
-For instance, n-butanol has a higher boiling point than tert-butanol due to its greater capacity for hydrogen bonding.
+That's why for instance, n-butanol has a higher boiling point than tert-butanol due to its greater capacity for hydrogen bonding.
 Similarly, diethyl ether is significantly more volatile than the butanols.

 2. Stereoisomers:

 While our example formula (C₄H₁₀O) doesn't immediately lend itself to obvious geometric isomerism (cis-trans), more complex molecules with this or a similar formula could easily exhibit this type of isomerism.
-For instance, a molecule with a cycloalkane ring and a hydroxyl group could have cis and trans isomers.
+Take this case: a molecule with a cycloalkane ring and a hydroxyl group could have cis and trans isomers.

 Optical isomerism, however, requires the presence of a chiral center—a carbon atom bonded to four different groups.
 Consider a molecule with a formula such as C₄H₈O₂.
 If this molecule contains a chiral carbon, it would exist as a pair of enantiomers.